Time-Aware and Transition-Semantic Graph Neural Networks for Interpretable Predictive Business Process Monitoring: Experiments

 \subsection{Data Description and Preprocessing}

-We evaluate our models on five benchmark event logs: \textbf{BPI12}, \textbf{BPI12W}, \textbf{BPI13i}, \textbf{BPI13c}, and \textbf{Helpdesk}.
-These datasets vary in temporal scale, process complexity, and attribute richness (Table~\ref{tab:data}), offering a comprehensive testbed for each stage of our modeling pipeline.
+We evaluate our models on six benchmark event logs: \textbf{BPI12} \citep{vanDongen2012BPI}, \textbf{BPI12W} \citep{vanDongen2012BPI}, \textbf{BPI13i} \citep{Steeman2013BPI}, \textbf{BPI13c} \citep{Steeman2013BPIclosed}, \textbf{BPI20} \citep{vanDongen2020BPI}, and \textbf{Helpdesk} \citep{Polato2017HelpDesk}.
+These datasets originate from real-world business processes across multiple industries.
+BPI12 and BPI12W record loan applications from a Dutch financial institution, with BPI12W including work item logs.
+BPI13i (incident) and BPI13c (closed problem) stem from Volvo IT’s service management system.
+The Helpdesk log captures ticket handling in an Italian software company, while BPI20 (prepaid travel cost) covers two years of travel reimbursement requests from a Dutch university, including both domestic and international trips with multi-level approvals.
+Together, these datasets span diverse temporal scales, process complexities, and attribute richness (Table~\ref{tab:data}), providing a comprehensive testbed for our modeling pipeline.

 \begin{itemize}[leftmargin=1.5em] \item \textbf{Temporal Variability:} The logs range from short operational windows (Helpdesk) to multi year case durations (BPI13c).
 This temporal diversity is essential for validating our decay based GAT models, which rely on time aware attention mechanisms that adapt across different time spans. \item \textbf{Process Complexity:} Long and structurally diverse traces in BPI12 and BPI12W challenge the ability of global GAT models to capture long range dependencies.
 In contrast, the shorter traces in BPI13i and BPI13c allow for evaluating localized prefix GCNs. \item \textbf{Attribute Richness:} The BPI13 variants include multiple event and sequence level attributes, which support our dual input fusion design.
-Simpler logs such as BPI12 and Helpdesk test the model's performance under sparse input conditions. \item \textbf{Realism and Scale:} These real world logs exhibit class imbalance, irregular time intervals, and varying volumes (from 1.4K to over 13K traces), providing realistic challenges for prediction under both low and high data regimes. \end{itemize}
+Simpler logs such as BPI12 and Helpdesk test the model's performance under sparse input conditions. \item \textbf{High Class Cardinality:} BPI20 introduces a demanding setting with 29 prediction classes but only 2,099 traces.
+Its sequences are of moderate length (median 8, max 21), with minimal event-level features but several sequence-level attributes.
+This profile stress-tests model generalization when class space is large and per-event signal is sparse. \item \textbf{Realism and Scale:} These real world logs exhibit class imbalance, irregular time intervals, and varying volumes (from 1.4K to over 13K traces), providing realistic challenges for prediction under both low and high data regimes. \end{itemize}

 A key observation from our dataset analysis is the discrepancy between the number of unique event types (\#Evt) and the final classification labels (\#Cls), which results from incorporating \textit{``lifecycle:transitions''} as sub-status information (\#St).
 For example, in the BPI13i and BPI13c datasets, the sub status categories (13 and 7, respectively) substantially increase the label space beyond the base event vocabulary (both with 4 activity types), leading to 3.25× and 1.75× larger output spaces.
 Given this expanded granularity in many real-world logs, we adopt the joint event and sub status prediction formulation, more commonly used in recent PBPM graph based models \citep{rama2021deep, rama2023embedding}.
 This design better reflects the multi-dimensional nature of process states and supports more fine grained, actionable predictions.